smithki/zombi/README.md

 ## Introduction

 Zombi is a task runner and scaffolding tool that makes bootstrapping new projects a cinch!
-It has an easy-to-learn, pipe-style API.
+It has an easy-to-learn, JSX-based API.
 It is still a **Work-in-progress**, but will be ready for prime-time soon.
 In the meanwhile, please refer to the source code as a reference for how the library works.
-Zombi shares a few concepts with [RxJS](https://rxjs-dev.firebaseapp.com/), so if you're familiar with Observables, this library will feel familiar, too.

 ## Ecosystem